Senegal Results Show Large Win For Opponent Faye In Presidential Poll - UrduPoint

 But a swift handover now seems feasible in the West African nation, which prides itself on its stability and democratic principles in a coup-hit region, provided no appeals are made.

-Presidential candidates have 72 hours after the results are announced by the commission to lodge an appeal with the Constitutional Council.
+Presidential candidates have 72 hours after the results are announced by the commission to appeal to the Constitutional Council.

 The Constitution states that if no appeals are made in this period, "the Council shall immediately proclaim the final results of the ballot".